adityachirania/Jobfind/README.md

 2.Change directories into your project file .<br>

-3. Set up a virtual environment with the steps mentioned in the blog:https://tutorial.djangogirls.org/en/django_installation/<br>
+3.Set up a virtual environment with the steps mentioned in the blog:https://tutorial.djangogirls.org/en/django_installation/<br>

 4.Run "python manage.py makemigrations jobfinder"<br>